-The aim of this course is to explore the area of decision support systems and investigate the fundamental techniques associated with them to support decision- making process.
-Also to develop the understanding of the methodologies, technologies, and modeling used in Decision Support Systems and Business Intelligence.
+This course explores the core concepts of decision support systems and investigate the fundamental techniques associated with them to ensure that they can effectively support the decision- making process.
+It also develops an understanding of the methodologies, technologies, and modeling used in Decision Support Systems and Business Intelligence.

-MIS 314- Integrated Information Systems
+MIS 314 - Integrated Information Systems